MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 Last, you want to save a password by calling the action creator: `addPassword` with the name and password.

-Add a button that does this to render method:
+Add a button that does this within the render method:

 ```JSX
 <div>